-The freshwater pearl mussel survey in 2009 found up to 5% growth of Potamogeton at much of the prime mussel habitat.
-Filamentous green algae was also widespread in mussel habitat.
 The Pearl mussel Regulations 2009 refer to macrophyte cover at the site of the mussels rather than within the whole river as it is the direct impact of inappropriate growth that affects the mussel individuals.
 Mussel beds occur at stable areas of river bed, and it is here that silt and nutrient effects are most severe.
-More unstable areas or areas of deeper or highly shaded water are unlikely to support high macrophyte or FGA growth, whereas show flowing areas with sediment accumulations are areas where macrophytes would be naturally present.
-Potamogeton is indicative of heavy siltation and excessive nutrients.
-Thus the Glaskeelan Catchment fails the target of less that 5% macrophytes or FGA at mussel areas.
+More unstable areas or areas of deeper or highly shaded water are unlikely to support high macrophyte or FGA growth, thus the recording of such high levels of both at the site of the mussels in the Dawros River is negative and in both cases fall short of the requirements of the Freshwater Pearl Mussel Regulations 2009.